Neural Honeytrace: Plug&Play Watermarking Framework against Model Extraction Attacks: Neural Honeytrace

 \subsection{Training-free Watermark Embedding}

-As we analyzed in Sec.~\ref{sec:3.2}, the information transmitted by triggerable watermarks is the similarity of query features and watermark features, and the message channel is the output predictions.
-Therefore, we can directly calculate and encode the similarity into predictions without additional training.
-So the initial questions become watermark selection, similarity calculation, and similarity embedding.
+As we analyzed, the information transmitted by triggerable watermarks is the similarity of query features and watermark features, and the message channel is the output predictions.
+Therefore, we can directly calculate and encode the similarity into predictions without training.

 \textbf{Watermark generation.} The form of watermarks will influence the cost of watermarking process.
 Previous methods have introduced different watermark generation strategies, e.g., EWE~\cite{Jia21EWE} utilized white pixel blocks as triggerable watermarks, while MEA-Defender~\cite{Lv24MEA-Defender} used spliced in-distribution samples as triggers.